romeorizzi/TALight/README.md

 </details>

 ___
-We assume you have the terminal and an `rtal` executable properly placed and working as explained above.
+We assume that, in one way or the othe, you now have the terminal and an `rtal` executable properly placed and working as explained above.
 From here, try out the following actions.

 To see the list of problems currently available on our tutorial collection server: